drewdeponte/alt/README.md

 nnoremap <leader>. :w<cr>:call AltCommand(expand('%'), ':e')<cr>
 ```

+## Contributing

+If you interested at all in contributing.
+Please do.
+We are welcoming
+group and are willing to provide guidance whenever possible.

+Please see [`CONTRIBUTING.md`](./CONTRIBUTING.md) for more details on
+contributing.

 ## License

 `alt` is Copyright © 2016 UpTech Works, LLC.
 It is free software, and